-- 1. The following are presumed to meet all requirements for consistency with the County and Cities Comprehensive Plans, the Land Development Regulations and this Interlocal Agreement: - a) School sites owned, or reserved in approved development plans prior to the date of the execution of this Agreement that have been rezoned for use as a school site. - b) Placement of temporary classrooms or relocatables intended to expand the
+- a.1.
+The following are presumed to meet all requirements for consistency with the County and Cities Comprehensive Plans, the Land Development Regulations and this Interlocal Agreement: - 1.a School sites owned, or reserved in approved development plans prior to the date of the execution of this aAgreement that have been rezoned for use as a school site. - 2.b) Placement of temporary classrooms or relocatables intended to expand the capacity of permanent school facilities. - 3.c) Renovation or construction on existing sites owned by the School Board.